Brazilian

 - Digital Presence

-- Brazil has a strong digital presence, with high internet and social media usage, influencing cultural expression and communication.
+- Brazil has a strong digital presence, with widespread use of social media and a growing tech industry.

 - Globalization Effects

-- Globalization has brought diverse cultural influences to Brazil, enriching its culture while also posing challenges to traditional practices.
+- Globalization has brought economic opportunities and cultural exchange, but also challenges in preserving traditional practices.

 - Urbanization Effects